henrywfyeung/ERC721Copy/README.md

      * @param duration The time duration that should add to the NFT token after mint
      * @param transferable Indicates whether the token is transferable
      * @param updatable Indicates whether the token is updatable.
-     * @param revokable Indicataes whether the token is recovable by the creator token holder
+     * @param revokable Indicates whether the token is recovable by the creator token holder
      * @param extendable Indicates whether the token can be extended beyond the deadline
      * @param statement The copyright declaration by the creator token holder
      * @param data Addition data that is required by the Mintable rule to pass.
 Should deserialize into variables specified